 When a SARIF consumer resolves a relative URI in a SARIF file, if the user has configured the consumer to use a particular value for the URI base id, the consumer SHALL use the configured value.
 If the file does not exist in that location, then the consumer SHALL use the value specified in the originalBaseIds property, if present.
 If the file does not exist at that location, the consumer MAY use other information or heuristics to locate the file.

-EXAMPLE: In this example, the value of the URI base id "SRCROOT" on the machine where the SARIF producer ran was "file:///C:/src".
+EXAMPLE: In this example, the URI base id "SRCROOT" on the machine where the SARIF producer ran was "file:///C:/src".
 The producer detected a result in a file whose location relative to that URI base id was "lib/memory.c".
 A viewer which wished to display that file would first attempt to locate it on the local file system at "C:\src\lib\memory.c".
 If the file did not exist at that location, the viewer might prompt the user for the location.

 { # A run object